• Call For Your Complimentary Consultation (845) 533-0265.

 To ensure we gather all relevant information, our firm employs a thorough questionnaire.
 We also pay close attention to the legality of the traffic stop itself.
 If the stop was not legally justified, we may be able to challenge it, potentially making any subsequent evidence inadmissible in court.

 We carefully review every detail, from your health and employment to the interactions you had with law enforcement.
-What was said during the stop and the arrest process can often reveal critical weaknesses in the prosecution’s case.
+The statements made during the stop and arrest process often reveal critical weaknesses in the prosecution’s case.

 Beyond the stop and arrest, we also scrutinize the technical evidence.
-This includes verifying the calibration of the breathalyzer used, ensuring the equipment was properly maintained, and analyzing gas chromatograms to spot any inconsistencies in the readings.
+You should verify the calibration of the breathalyzer, ensure proper maintenance of the equipment, and analyze gas chromatograms to identify any inconsistencies in the readings.

 Why We Do What We Do